Minimum Spectral Connectivity Projection Pursuit: Introduction

+Identifying distinct groups, or {\em clusters}\/, in unlabelled data is a fundamental task in exploratory data analysis, with applications in diverse disciplines ranging from computer science and biology to sociology and marketing.
+Spectral clustering methods have gained considerable attention because of their simplicity, versatility and strong performance in numerous applications~\citep{Shi2000,Weiss1999,Ning2010,Chi2009}.
+One of the appealing properties of spectral clustering is its ability to identify highly non-convex clusters, which may lie on or close to highly non-linear manifolds.
+It is, however, sensitive to choices of scaling and to irrelevant or noisy features which may be present in the data~\citep{BachJ2006,niu2011dimensionality}.

-The minimum cut graph problem seeks to partition a graph such that the sum of the edges connecting different components of the partition is minimised.
-To avoid partitions containing small sets of vertices, a normalisation is introduced which helps to emphasise more balanced partitions.
-The normalisation, however, makes the problem NP-hard~\citep{Wagner1993}, and so a continuous relaxation is solved instead.
-The relaxed problem, known as spectral clustering, is solved by the eigenvectors of the \emph{graph Laplacian} matrices.
-We give a brief introduction to spectral clusering in Section~\ref{sec:background}.
+In spectral clustering, clusters are defined as strongly connected components of a graph whose vertices correspond to data points, and edge weights represent pairwise similarities between them~\citep{Luxburg2007}.
+The minimum-cut problem seeks the partition of the graph that minimises the sum of edge weights connecting different components of the partition.
+In other words, the partition which minimises the total similarity between data assigned to different clusters.
+Although intuitive this formulation frequently produces partitions in which some components contain very few vertices (data), which may not constitute complete clusters.
+To avoid this, normalisations of the minimum-cut problem that favour balanced partitions are used.
+Normalisation, however, renders the problem NP-hard~\citep{Wagner1993}, and so a continuous relaxation is solved instead.
+The solution of the relaxed problem is given by the eigenvectors of the \emph{graph Laplacian} matrix.
+This spectral decomposition of the graph Laplacian gives rise to the term spectral clustering.\\